06wj/as2js/README.md

  * Auto prefix static access with class name.

-Todo
-====

- * Intermediate untyped, explicit scope ActionScript format.
+ * Reformat AS3 to untyped, explicit scope to test.

- * Preserve class comment.

- * Preserve variable comment.

 Not supported
 =============

+ * Preserve variable comment.

+ * Preserve class comment.

  * Reformat super to this.\_super.